MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/index.md

 - [Vector Tiles](usermanual/datasources/vector/vectortiles.md)
 - [Other Types](usermanual/datasources/vector/othertypes)

-Note MapSurfer.NET provides an API to develop a custom data source provider which can be implemented and integrated into the framework through a [plugin](/devmanual/plugins) system.
+> %!IMPORTANT NOTE!% MapSurfer.NET provides an API to develop a custom data source provider which can be implemented and integrated into the framework through a [plugin](/devmanual/plugins) system.